arschles/www/content/blog/athens-office-hours.md

 - We'll navigate the codebase as the questions lead us (not limited to the area I chose!)
 - I am not the “expert”.
 I happen to know a little bit about a lot of the codebase, but hopefully others will attend who have a lot more in-depth knowledge about individual pieces.
 There’s power in numbers!

-Of course, the format might change in future office hours sessions if needed, but the only thing that won't change is that **absolutely everybody is welcome**.
+I intend to make these office hours recurring.
+The format might change in future office hours sessions if needed, but the only thing that won't change is that **absolutely everybody is welcome**.

 # Time and Date